farcasterxyz/docs/docs/developers/guides/advanced/register-a-user.md

 :::

-See the [Key Registry](/reference/contracts/reference/id-registry#add) reference for more details.
+See the [Bundler](/reference/contracts/reference/bundler#register) reference for more details.